The E-Boat Team

 Students, to become involved in this exciting project, please contact the team-captain, Daniel Givan, at email@example.com for information and meeting time.
 All work is for no compensation or course credit, but looks excellent to potential employers on a résumé and gets you involved with practical engineering design applications.

 To make the Solar/Electric boat financially possible, the team requires assistance from a variety of companies and businesses in the New Orleans community and beyond.
 In 2010 the team’s sponsors included Northrop Grumman Ship Systems, Nucon Marine Corporation (MI), Vorus & Associates Inc., IEEE, National Instruments, and Altintas Shipyard.

 Interested in Sponsoring?

-Those interested in sponsoring the team’s effort in 2011, please contact the secretary of the School of Naval Architecture & Marine Engineering, Janet Felix, at (504) 280-7182 or email@example.com.
+Those interested in sponsoring the team’s effort in 2011, please contact the secretary of the Boysie Bollinger School of Naval Architecture & Marine Engineering, Janet Felix, at (504) 280-7182 or firstname.lastname@example.org.
 You may decide to sponsor the team through financial donation, gifts or services, or you may choose to purchase a specific item for the team.
 Get creative.
-The Solar/Electric boat is representative of the comeback story of the city of New Orleans and the success realized by so many alumni of the College of Engineering at UNO.
+The Solar/Electric boat is representative of the comeback story of the city of New Orleans and the success realized by so many alumni of the Dr. Robert A. Savoie College of Engineering at UNO.